-Says there is no gap between comedy and tragedy.
+Said there was no gap between comedy and tragedy.

-13 October 2003 - Entered a Las Vegas hospital to kick steroids used in the treatment of his pulmonary fibrosis.
+October 13, 2003, he entered a Las Vegas hospital to kick steroids used in the treatment of his pulmonary fibrosis.

 Wrote, produced, and acted in the film The Day the Clown Cried (1972) which, because of legal difficulties, has not been released as of this date (March 2009).
-The film is a tale of a clown in Auschwitz during WWII.
+The film is a tale of a clown in Auschwitz during World War II.